-- 1.10.1 No sub-fund may invest in the shares of another sub-fund of the Company. - 1.10.2 Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Rules, be entered into for the account of the Company. - 1.10.3 Cash or near cash must not be retained in the scheme property of a sub-fund except in order to enable the pursuit of that sub-fund's investment objective; or for redemption of shares in that sub-fund; or efficient management of the sub-fund in accordance with it's investment objective or for a purpose which may reasonably be regarded as ancillary to the investment objectives of that sub-fund - 1.10.4 Upon request the ACD will provide information to shareholders relating to: - (i) the quantitative limits applying in the risk management of a sub-fund; - (ii) the methods used in relation to (i); and - (iii) any recent development of the risks and yields of the main categories of investment.
+- 1.10.1 No sub-fund may invest in the shares of another sub-fund of the Company. - 1.10.2 Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Rules, be entered into for the account of the Company. - 1.10.3 Cash or near cash must not be retained in the scheme property of a sub-fund except in order to enable the pursuit of that sub-fund's investment objective; or for redemption of shares in that sub-fund; or efficient management of the sub-fund in accordance with it's investment objective or for a purpose which may reasonably be regarded as ancillary to the investment objectives of that sub-fund. - 1.10.4 Upon request the ACD will provide information to shareholders relating to: - 11041 the quantitative limits applying in the risk management of a sub-fund; - the methods used in relation to clause 1.10.4.1; and - 1.1043 any recent development of the risks and yields of the main categories of investment.